onconova/onconova/pop-docs/docs/guide/security/authentication.md

 !!! note "Client-only"

     OIDC authentication is enabled exclusively for client-side authentication in POP.
 API requests must be authenticated either via a traditional login or with an OIDC access token.
-Importantly, no provider credentials are uploaded to or stored within the POP server — identity verification is handled entirely through the client’s interaction with the identity provider.
+Importantly, no provider credentials are uploaded to or stored within the POP server, identity verification is handled entirely through the client’s interaction with the identity provider.